If Jesus Rose from the Dead, then (#32) Our Faith Is Not in Vain

 And if Christ has not been raised… then those also who have fallen asleep in Christ have perished.
 1 Corinthians 15:17-18

 Paul continues this logical argument of those things that would be lost to us if Jesus had not risen from the dead.
 Here he is pointing us to the tombs of those brothers and sisters who have passed on before us.
 If the resurrection didn’t happen, if it were a hoax or a conspiracy or a misunderstanding or a hallucination, then our loved ones in Christ are terminated.
-The Greek word here is apollumi, which means “to destroy utterly”.
+The Greek word here for 'perished' is apollumi, which means “to destroy utterly”.
 Nothing is left.
 This would imply even the spiritual part of man.
 Death would remain the ultimate victor, for both the spirit and the physical life in the body would come to a black-hole end… fini for you and me.
 But, Paul argues, that is not the case, because He is risen!
 And those who entered the tomb will rise again as did Jesus.
 Which leads us to…

 6. Our hope is not in vain